ellennickles/xphoto-s24/README.md

 rubrics above are adapted from [source](https://bcourses.berkeley.edu/courses/1464145/pages/grading-rubric-for-reading-responses).
-The goal is to post written feedback and assignment grades in Brightspace within week of an assignment's submission.
+The goal is to post written feedback and assignment grades in Brightspace within a week of an assignment's due date.

 #### Midsemester Progress Report